SciCatProject/scicat-ingestor/README.md

 For example, if it is 27.01.2025 and if it is the first version of this month, the version will be ``v25.01.0``.
 If another release or a patch release is made within the same month, the minor version can increase, i.e. ``v25.01.1``.

-### Tox
-`tox` controls virtual environment and commands for various purposes.
-Developers and CI actions can use the command.
-For example, `tox -e docs` builds documentation under `./html` directory and `tox -e py310` will run unit tests with python version `3.10`.